Adaptive Window Selection for Financial Risk Forecasting: Simulation studies

-First, across all three settings, both the mean and VaR forecast show that the rolling window approach uniformly outperforms the full-window benchmark in terms of MAB, CR, and CL.
-This is not surprising, as the full window is the optimal only when no structural break is present.
+First, across all three settings, both the mean and VaR forecasts show that the rolling window approach uniformly outperforms the full-window benchmark in terms of MAB, CR, and CL.
+This is not surprising, as the full window is optimal only when no structural break is present.
 Among rolling windows, although using a larger window achieves relatively small variance, MAB, MSE (for VaR), CR, and CL improve as the rolling-window size decreases from 750 to 250.
-This illustrates the sensitivity of forecast accuracy to the window size and highlights the importance of selecting an appropriate window rather than relying on prespecified choices.
+This illustrates the sensitivity of forecast accuracy to the window size and highlights the importance of adaptive window selection.

-Second, for the mean forecast, adaptive window selection methods (BAWS and SAWS) consistently produce lower absolute biases, cumulative risks, and forecast losses compared to rolling window approaches.
-BAWS calibrates its threshold via bootstrap, making it data-driven and responsive to the local volatility.
-This is beneficial in more challenging environments, such as Setting A3, where the piecewise variance complicates window selection.
-The bootstrap threshold adjusts to changes in uncertainty and reduces the risk of selecting windows that mix pre- and post-break observations, whereas the deterministic threshold in SAWS cannot adapt to such changes.
-In more stable regimes (Settings A1-A2), BAWS and SAWS perform similarly, although BAWS has a slightly worse performance.

-Third, for the VaR forecast, BAWS achieves the lowest absolute bias, MSE, CR, and CL across all considered settings, indicating a more favorable bias-variance trade-off and better out-of-sample performance than the competing approaches.
-This illustrates the empirical advantages of BAWS in forecasting the tail risk measure VaR.
+Second, for VaR forecasting, BAWS achieves the lowest MSE, CR, and CL across all three discrete-break settings, while its MAB is either the lowest or close to the best-performing benchmark.
+This indicates the empirical advantages of BAWS in forecasting the tail risk measure VaR.
+Additional analyses for mean forecasting are included in Section \ref{sec:supp-additional-tables} of the Supplementary Material.

-Figures \ref{Fig:A1}-\ref{Fig:A.5} showcase the temporal pattern of the estimated mean (left panels) and the estimated VaR (right panels) across simulation settings and forecasting methods.
+Figure~\ref{Fig:A1} showcases the temporal pattern of the estimated mean (left panel) and the estimated VaR (right panel) under Setting A1.
+Plots for Settings A2--A3 are reported in Figures~\ref{Fig:A.4}--\ref{Fig:A.5} of the Supplementary Material.
 In the pre-break regime, all methods produce stable estimates that align closely with the true parameters.
 After a structural break occurs, the full-window benchmark continues to pool pre-break observations, and fixed rolling windows still mix pre- and post-break data for roughly one window length, thereby delaying adaptation to the new regime.
 In contrast, the adaptive window selection procedures react more rapidly to the break, with BAWS typically adjusting the selected window more decisively around the change point.